JoshuaPerk/gong-reporting-dashboard/README.md

 2. Navigate to https://joshuaperk.github.io/gong-reporting-dashboard/
 3. Set your filters (start and end dates are only needed when the `timeframe` filter is set to `Custom`)
 4. Click `Generate URL + 📋` and wait for the new browser page to completely load (no spinning process bar - this may take up to 30 seconds for large results)
+   **Warning:** If you're not already logged into Gong, a window will appear to authenticate and the redirect after logging in will fail.
+You'll need to click the button again.
 5. Copy the body of the new window and return to the previous tab.
 Paste it into the `Gong API data` input.
 Click `Process data`.

 ## Gong API Query Structure